azuredevcollege/trainingdays/day3/challenges/challenge-bo-1.md

 ![Adjust Configuration Settings](./img/portal_bo_adjust_imgmanipulation.png "Adjust Configuration Settings")

-### Redeploy your services for Contacts, Resources and Image Manipulation
+### Redeploy the services for Contacts, Resources and Image Manipulation

 First of all: as seen in the Break Out session yesterday, everything is pre-created for you...this time, you need to open VS Code with the prepared workspace for **Day 3 / Breakout 1** (`day3/day3-breakout1.code-workspace`).